-The Sub-Committee arranges for the supervision of the management and administration of the investments of the Superannuation Fund, common good fund and all trust funds and makes decisions in regard to the appointment of fund managers.
-The Committee considers the strategies developed in order to meet the strategic objectives of the Fund and to monitor progress on the delivery of the strategic objectives as defined in the Code.
+The Sub-Committee ensures that there is effective governance relating to the management and administration of the Superannuation Fund, common good fund and all trust funds.
+The Committee considers the policies developed to meet the objectives of the Fund and monitors progress on the delivery of the strategic objectives as defined in the Code.
 All reports considered by the Sub-Committee identify key risks involved in any proposed decision and the nature of mitigation, together with any legal or other issues which may arise.